theochem/horton/doc/user_hamiltonian_io.rst

 Dumping
 -------

-One can store all the separate operators in the atomic-orbital (AO) basis, here using a Cholesky decomposition of the four-center integrals, as follows:
+You can store all of the operators in the atomic-orbital (AO) basis.
+For example, you can store the integrals in the Cholesky decomposed format and the core energy:

 .. literalinclude :: ../data/examples/hamiltonian/dump_internal_ao.py
     :caption: data/examples/hamiltonian/dump_internal_ao.py
     :lines: 2-

-Note that the attributes ``coordinates``, ``numbers`` and ``title``, which were loaded from the ``.xyz`` file, will also be dumped in the internal format, unless you explicitly remove them first with e.g. ``del mol.title``.
-The internal format will just store any attribute of an ``IOData`` instance, not just the ones that are documented, see :py:class:`horton.io.iodata.IOData`.
-So, you may assign other attributes as well, e.g. ``obasis`` or ``olp``, if that is convenient.
+The internal format will store all attributes of the ``IOData`` instance.
+Note that the attributes ``coordinates``, ``numbers`` and ``title`` were loaded from the ``.xyz`` file and will also be dumped into the internal format.
+Deleting the attribute, e.g. ``del mol.title``, or adding a new attribute, e.g. ``mol.sasfdasdf = 'poop'``, will result in the inclusion or the exclusion of the appropriate attribute, respectively.
+You can see the default attributes of ``IOData`` class in :py:class:`horton.io.iodata.IOData`.

-In the HDF5 file, all data is stored binary in full precision.
-The layout of the HDF5 file in this example is as follows:
+In the HDF5 file, all data is stored in binary form with full precision.
+In the given example above, the dumped HDF5 file will have the following layout:

 .. code-block:: text